 The “make or buy” decision can often be a difficult one, and due to the many advantages, businesses will often outsource secondary operations so the core team can channel its resource towards more mission-critical operations.

-Key Advantages to Contract Manufacturing
+Key Advantages to Outsourcing Machining

 Passing up a contract because your machine shop lacks tolerance or capability is disheartening.
-In order to keep those contracts and build their businesses, some machine shop owners opt to outsource specific machining needs.
+In order to keep those contracts and build their businesses, some machine shop owners opt to outsource machining work.
 Here is a look at some of the benefits you will reap when you outsource CNC machining.

 Expertise and Equipment